 Our specific responsibilities for offshore marine nature conservation are set out in the Offshore Marine Conservation (Natural Habitats, &c.)
 Regulations 2007, the Marine and Coastal Access Act 2009 and various Regulations that relate to the activities of the offshore petroleum industry.

-We have also been appointed by the UK Government as the scientific authority on fauna under the Convention on International Trade in Endangered Species (CITES) and the corresponding EC Regulation.
+We have also been appointed by the UK Government as the scientific authority on fauna under the Convention on International Trade in Endangered Species (CITES)

 Our statutory duties